MassimoCimmino/pygfunction/README.md

 bore fields with hundreds of boreholes.

-Using *pygfunction*, *g*-functions can be calculated for any bore field configuration (i.e. arbitrarily positionned in space), including fields of boreholes with individually different lengths and radiuses.
+Using *pygfunction*, *g*-functions can be calculated for any bore field configuration (i.e. arbitrarily positioned in space), including fields of boreholes with individually different lengths and radiuses.
 For regular fields of boreholes of equal size, setting-up the calculation of the *g*-function is as simple as a few lines of code.
 For example, the code for the calculation of